Styles Bridges: Political career

-Bridges ran for governor of New Hampshire in 1934, and won, becoming the nation's youngest governor at the time, according to John Gunther's Inside U.S.A.
+Bridges ran for governor of New Hampshire in 1934 and narrowly won, becoming the nation's youngest governor at the time, according to John Gunther's Inside U.S.A.

 Republican presidential nominee Alf Landon considered Bridges as his running mate for the 1936 United States presidential election, but aides pointed out that Democrats could use "Landon Bridges falling down" as a campaign slogan.
 Bridges was elected to the United States Senate in 1936, and would serve until his death in 1961.
 In 1937, he retired from the Army Reserve Corps, in which he had served as a lieutenant since 1925.
 In 1940, he attempted to win the Republican nomination for President; the nomination was eventually won by Wendell Willkie.
 That same year, Bridges also received two delegates for the Republican vice presidential nomination, which eventually went to Charles L. McNary.
 Bridges broke his hip on New Year's Eve 1941, and missed several months of the next Senate session.

 Bridges was reelected to four subsequent terms in 1942, 1948, 1954, and 1960, but died in office a year into his final term.
-He became the highest-ranking Republican senator, serving as chairman of the Joint Committee on Foreign Economic Cooperation when the Republicans had control of the Senate from 1947 until 1949, Senate Minority Leader from 1952 until 1953, President pro tempore of the United States Senate when the Republicans had control of it from 1953 until 1955, chairman of the Joint Committee on Inaugural Arrangements for both of the inaugurations of President Dwight Eisenhower, Chairman of the Committee on Appropriations when the Republicans had control of the Senate from 1947 to 1949 and 1953–1955, and Chairman of the Republican Policy Committee from 1954 until his death.
+He became the highest-ranking Republican senator, serving as chairman of the Joint Committee on Foreign Economic Cooperation when the Republicans had control of the Senate from 1947 until 1949, Senate Minority Leader from 1952 until 1953, President pro tempore of the United States Senate when the Republicans had control of it from 1953 until 1955, chairman of the Joint Committee on Inaugural Arrangements for both of the inaugurations of President Dwight Eisenhower, Chairman of the Committee on Appropriations when the Republicans had control of the Senate from 1947 to 1949 and from 1953 to 1955, and Chairman of the Republican Policy Committee from 1954 until his death.